Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Tags: expression; dynamic; linear;

-Existantial quantification including static variable appearing in the right‑most part of a type transition.
+Existantial quantification including static variables appearing in the right‑most part of a type transition.

 Example: